Education Jobs

 School Counselor (Guidance & Wellness)

-Openings: 1 Location: Machakos County Overview Our client is looking for a School Counselor to support student mental health, attendance, and positive behavior.
-You’ll deliver preventive programs, short-term counseling, and referral pathways while training teachers to spot early warning signs.
-The school wants a confidential, evidence-based service aligned to child protection policy.
+Openings: 1 Location: Machakos County Overview: Open the door to a role where empathy meets impact.
+As a School Counselor, you’ll be the first line of support for students navigating academic pressure, social challenges, and emotional growth.
+You’ll deliver preventive programs, one-on-one sessions, and structured referrals, helping students thrive while keeping teachers and parents equipped to spot early warning signs.
+Confidentiality, evidence-based practice, and alignment with child protection policy are at the core of everything you do.
+Your work blends counseling, coaching, and strategic insight.
+You’ll track attendance trends, monitor behavior patterns, and feed insights into school-wide interventions.
+Partnering closely with SNE staff and safeguarding teams, you’ll tackle complex cases with sensitivity and clarity.
+Beyond the individual, you’ll shape the school’s culture of wellbeing.
+Workshops on bullying, digital wellbeing, and study skills will empower students and teachers alike, building a resilient, informed community.
+Your guidance ensures that support is not just reactive, but embedded in the daily life of the school.
+The role measures success in tangible student outcomes, attendance improvement, reduced behavioral incidents, and effective referral pathways while giving you visibility across programs, policy, and school leadership.
 Key Responsibilities: - Run counseling sessions; maintain secure, ethical records. - Lead prevention curricula (bullying, social media, study skills). - Coordinate referrals with parents and external professionals. - Partner with SNE and the safeguarding teams on complex cases. - Track attendance/behavior data and report trends.
 Education & Experience: - BA/BSc in Counseling Psychology/Education + registration; 3–5 years in schools preferred.
 Skills & Tools: - Counseling techniques, case notes, safeguarding, and communication.
 KPIs: - Attendance improvement, behavior incidents reduction, and referral outcomes.
 Compensation (Kenya): KES 110,000–170,000 + casework allowance.
 Client estimates vary by credentials, experience, cases handled, and caseload.
 Benefits: - Medical, supervision/CPD budget, wellness resources.
 Growth Path: - Senior Counselor → Student Support Lead → Pastoral/Wellbeing Director.
 Ideal promotion cycle.

 K sh 110,000 – 170,000 gross / month